-Charles Babbage and the Idea of a Changeable Binary Code According to Essinger "Babbage had toyed with the idea of programming his new machine by using a revolving drum featuring little raised studs as a mechanical means of inputting data and operating the machine".8 But Babbage then hit upon the idea of using punched cards, like the Jacquard loom.
-On the 30 June 1836 Babbage wrote into his notebook: "Suggested Jacard's [sic] loom as a substitute for the drums" (Essinger advantage of the cards lies in the flexibility of the length of the repeat.
-A chain of punched cards is potentially limitless whereas a revolving drum repeats itself by nature (Essinger 2004, 86).
+Charles Babbage and the Idea of a changeable Binary Code

+According to Essinger "Babbage had toyed with the idea of programming his new machine by using a revolving drum featuring little raised studs as a mechanical means of inputting data and operating the machine".
+[8] But Babbage then hit upon the idea of using punched cards, like the Jacquard loom.
+On the 30 June 1836 Babbage wrote into his notebook: "Suggested Jacard's loom as a substitute for the drums."
+(Essinger 2004: 85; misspelling in original quote)

+As we already heard, the advantage of the cards lies in the flexibility of the length of the repeat.
+A chain of punched cards is potentially limitless whereas a revolving drum repeats itself by nature (Essinger 2004: 86).
 But both the revolving drum, as well as the punched card chain, work on the basis of a binary code.
 So, if the binary coding of weaving information is the essential knack that links looms and computers, there is no reason to prefer Jacquard's mechanism for the essential idea even if Babbage preferred it.